CODAIT/stocator/README.md

 Stocator allows to access IBM Cloud Object Service via `cos://` schema.
 The general URI is the form

 	cos://<bucket>.<service>/object(s)
 where `bucket` is object storage bucket and `<service>` identifies configuration group entry.
 Each `<service>` may use it's specific credentials and has different endpoint.
-By using multiple `<service>` allows to use different endpoints simulateneously.
+By using multiple `<service>` allows to use different endpoints simultaneously.

 ### Reference Stocator in the core-site.xml